bitpay/cordova-plugin-qrscanner/readme.md

 })
 ```

-Resumes the video preview and continues to scan (if scanning before pausePreview()).
+Resumes the video preview and continues to scan (if a scan was in progress before `pausePreview()`).

 ### Open App Settings